NACM Event Calendar

-The course runs approximately 12 weeks and is instructed by a legal professional.
-Students will receive a course bundle before the start of the session, which include the course textbook, study guide and online component.
-During the duration of the course, students must take two proctored exams.
-Upon successfully completing the course with a score of 70% or higher, students will receive a certificate of achievement and will earn course credit toward the CBF designation Business Law requirement.
+The course runs approximately 12 weeks and is facilitated by a legal professional.
+Students receive a course bundle before the start of the session, which includes the textbook, study guide and online component.
+During the duration of the course, students take two proctored exams.
+Upon successfully completing the course with a score of 70% or higher, students will receive a certificate of achievement and will earn course credit toward the CBF designation Credit Law requirement.

 Do I read chapters; do assignments on an "honor system"?

 Yes.
 The assignments, if any, do not need to be turned in to anyone.
 Rather, they are there to help you further comprehend the material covered in the assigned readings.